kubeflow/website/content/docs/gke/pipelines/authentication-pipelines.md

 #### Authoring pipelines to use Workload Identity

-Pipelines don't need any specific changes to authenticate to GCP, it will use the GSA bound to the KSA it uses transparently.
+Pipelines don't need any specific changes to authenticate to Google Cloud.
+With Workload Identity, pipelines run as the Google service account that is bound to the KSA.

 However, existing pipelines that use [use_gcp_secret kfp sdk operator](https://kubeflow-pipelines.readthedocs.io/en/latest/source/kfp.extensions.html#kfp.gcp.use_gcp_secret) need to remove the `use_gcp_secret` usage to use the bound GSA.
 You can also continue to use `use_gcp_secret` in a cluster with Workload Identity enabled, but pipeline steps with `use_gcp_secret` will use the GSA corresponding to the secret provided.